elonen/lanscatter/README.md

 * Designed for _few simultaneous transfers_.
 This avoids unnecessary coordination traffic and overhead, assuming a reliable and fast LAN environment.
 * Keeps traffic inside the LAN (doesn't connect to any third party servers).
 * Resilient against slow individual nodes.
 Transfers from slow peers are detected, aborted and avoided afterwards.
-* Does _not_ preserve Unix file attributes for now, as Windows doesn't support them.
+* Does _not_ preserve Unix file attributes (for now), as Windows doesn't support them.
 * Supports bandwidth limiting.

 ## Technologies

-Lanscatter is built on _Python 3.7_ using asyncio (aiohttp & aiofiles), _wxPython_ for cross-platform GUI, _Blake2b_ for hash/checksum algorithm, _pytest_ for unit/integration tests
-and _pyinstaller_ for packaging/freezing into exe files.
+Lanscatter is built on _Python 3.7_ using asyncio (aiohttp & aiofiles), _wxPython_ for cross-platform GUI, _Blake2b_ algorithm for chunk hashing, _pytest_ for unit / integration tests and _pyinstaller_ for packaging / freezing into exe files.

 ## Architecture